Trendit-website/Trendit-api/backend/README.md

     "status": "success",
     "message": "User logged in successfully",
     "status_code": 200,
+    "access_token": "ayhsjS3FsASSDyhjahdJsbvsJS909adaHJHJK..."
 }
 ```
-A successful login means an `access_token` and `csrf_access_token` has been included in the cookies.
+A successful login means an `access_token` will be  included in the response.
-The `access_token` is automatically sent with every request, but the `csrf_access_token` will needed to be manualy fetched from the cookies and placed in the X-CSRF-TOKEN header of request to protected endpoints.

 _For more info, see Documentation above on accessing protected endpoints._